Muddz/QuickShot/readme.md

 ## Installation

-Add the depedency in your `build.gradle`
+Add the dependency in your `build.gradle`
 ```groovy
 dependencies {
     implementation 'com.muddzdev:pixelshot:1.0.0'